Amberleigh House, Hurdlow GrangeSleeps 8

 A beautiful, traditional stone, detached property located in the tranquil hamlet of Hurdlow.
 Amberleigh House is part of a collection of properties at our Hurdlow Grange site and is perfect for 6 guests (can sleep 8 with children).
 The house is located nearby to a fantastic country pub and situated nearby to the popular High Peak & Tissington Trails.

-A traditional stone cottage in the heart of the countryside and perfect base for exploring the Peak District
+A traditional stone cottage in the heart of the countryside and perfect base for exploring the Peak District.
+Please note that due to Covid-19, we have temporarily reconfigure this property and prices it for 6 guests.

 - Four bedrooms